darinz/AI-Robotic-IoT/README.md

 > These markdown files can be found in the `docs/` directory of the repository.

+## Code

+All project code is organized in the `code/` directory:

+- `IoT/` – Code, scripts, images and configurations for remote IoT device control and integration
+- `RL/` – Reinforcement Learning models, training environments, and driving policies
+- `NLP-CV/` – Combined Natural Language Processing and Computer Vision modules for voice interaction and visual perception

+See the [code/README.md](code/README.md) for details on structure, usage, and module-specific instructions.

+> *Note: This repository is under active development.
+We will continue to add code and documentation as it becomes available.*

 ## Contributing

 We welcome contributions!
 Whether it's improving existing modules or adding new ones, feel free to fork the repo and create a pull request.